§ 5-40.1-3. Definitions.

 (a) "Administrator" means the administrator of the division of professional regulation.

-(b) "Board" means the board of occupational therapy within the division of professional regulation established pursuant to the provisions of § 5-40.1-4.
+(b) "Board" means the board of occupational therapy practice within the division of professional regulation established pursuant to the provisions of § 5-40.1-4.

 (d) "Director" means the director of the Rhode Island department of health.

-(g)(1) "Occupational therapy services" includes, but is not limited to:
+(j)(1) "Occupational therapy services" includes, but is not limited to:

 (i) Evaluating and providing treatment in consultation with the individual, family, or other appropriate persons;

-(ii) Interventions directed toward developing, improving, sustaining, or restoring daily living skills, including self-care skills and activities that involve interactions with others and the environment, work readiness or work performance, play skills or leisure capacities or educational performance skills;
+(ii) Interventions directed toward developing, improving, sustaining, or restoring daily living skills, including self-care skills and activities that involve interactions with others and the environment, work readiness or work performance, play skills or leisure capacities, or educational performance skills;

 (iii) Developing, improving, sustaining, or restoring sensory-motor, oral-motor, perceptual, or neuromuscular functioning; or emotional, motivational, cognitive, or psychosocial components of performance; and